onewelcome/example-app-ios/README.md

 ## Installation

-### Setup access to the Onegini Cocoapods repository
+### Setup access to the OneWelcome SPM repository
-The Example app includes the Onegini SDK as a Cocoapod.
-In order to let Cocoapods download it you need to setup your account details so the SDK can be automatically downloaded:
+The Example app includes the SDK as SPM private repository.
+In order to let SPM download it you need to setup your account details so the SDK can be automatically downloaded:
 1. Make sure that you have access to the OneWelcome Artifactory repository (https://repo.onewelcome.com).
 If not please follow first step of [App developer quickstart](https://docs.onegini.com/app-developer-quickstart.html).
-2. Follow [Setting up the project guide](https://developer.onewelcome.com/ios/sdk/setting-up-the-project) in the Onegini SDK documentation for instructions on configuring access to the OneWelcome Cocoapods repository.
+2. Follow [Setting up the project guide](https://developer.onewelcome.com/ios/sdk/setting-up-the-project) in the SDK documentation for instructions on configuring access to the OneWelcome Cocoapods repository.

->**Note** Don't forget to update the OneWelcome Cocoapods repository with the following command: `pod repo-art update onegini`.
-If you don't update the repo it may be that the SDK dependency cannot be found.
-If that is the case be sure to execute the command above.

-### Setup the Cocoapods dependencies
-1. Run `pod install` to correctly setup the Cocoapods dependencies
-2. Make sure that you open the project referring to `OneWelcomeExampleApp.xcworkspace` in Xcode or AppCode.
+3. Set SPM registry with a following command:

+`swift package-registry set --global https://repo.onewelcome.com/artifactory/api/swift/swift-snapshot-local --netrc`

 ## Providing token server configuration
 The example app is already configured with the token server out of the box.